Writing Style Guide

 Capitalize fall and spring only when in front of a year.
 Otherwise, lowercase in all instances.

-- Fall 2020 and Spring 2021
+• Fall 2025 and Spring 2026

 Service

-For internal audiences, the following are acceptable: service learning (students get a credit for this); community-based learning (students get a credit for this); volunteer service (what students do in the community).
+The following are acceptable: service learning (students get a credit for this); community-based learning (students get a credit for this); volunteer service (what students do in the community).

 Smartphone